 Drake Music Lab NW is a community of hackers/makers/coders interested in developing new musical instruments, ideas and technology to remove barriers experienced by disabled musicians.

-Members of the Lab have been working with me to develop a customised MIDI controller – Nashesizer – initially as part of the Drake Music Lab North West Challenge, Spring 2017 and subsequently as part of my work with Sound and Music as part of the Pathways scheme, Autumn 2017.
+Members of the Lab worked with me to develop a customised MIDI controller – Nashesizer – initially as part of the Drake Music Lab North West Challenge, Spring 2017 and subsequently as part of my work with Sound and Music as part of the Pathways scheme, Autumn 2017.

 Around the Toilet